jinzhu6/simple_pose_estimation/README.md

 relative orientation and position with respect to a camera.
 One can change the pose of an object by either moving the object with respect to the camera, or the camera with respect to the object.
-The pose of the object can be estimated by analyzing the correspondences between features.
+The pose of the object is typically estimated by analyzing the correspondences between features extracted from different images.

 <ul>
-<li> 2D-to-2D: [Nister, 2004]
+<li> 2D-to-2D: See [Hartley and Zisserman, 2000] for the projective transformation/homography and [Nister, 2004] as a seminal work on the visual odometry.
-<li> 3D-to-3D:
+<li> 3D-to-3D: See [Maimone et al., 2007] as an example of such a case.
 <li> 3D-to-2D: As pointed out [Nister, 2004], motion estimation from
 3D-to-2D correspondences is more accurate than from 3D-to-3D cases because it minimizes the image reprojection error instead of dealing with 3D-to-3D feature position error.
 The sample codes in this repo is about an example solution to the problem of PnP (Perspective-n-Points).
-Some well-known PnP solutions are P3P [Gao et al., 2003], EPnP [Lepetit et al., 2009]
+Some well-known PnP solutions are P3P [Gao et al., 2003], EPnP [Lepetit et al., 2009].
 </ul>

 ## Reference